wen-l-liu/HotSpot/README.md

   </details>

 ### Lighthouse
-Lighthouse reports showed generally strong results for the site, with performance, accessibility, and SEO scores consistently in the 90s on desktop.
+Lighthouse reports showed strong results for the site, with performance, accessibility, and SEO scores consistently in the 90s on desktop.
 Best Practices averaged in the 80s, with minor recommendations for improvement.
 On mobile devices, performance scores were slightly lower, typically in the high 70s, due to increased resource demands.
 Overall, the site delivers a fast, accessible, and well-optimised experience across platforms.

   <details>
   <summary><strong>Homepage</strong></summary>